-- e) A weekly grade check will be performed on student-athletes currently inseason.
-The eligibility of the student is based on their grade for the academic year. - f) A student who is failing one class will be considered "at-risk".
-The Athletic Director will contact the head coach and the parent to inform them of the status of the student-athlete. - g) A student who is failing two classes will be declared ineligible immediately.
+- e.
+A weekly grade check will be performed on student-athletes currently inseason.
+The eligibility of the student is based on their grade for the academic year. - f.
+A student who is failing one class will be considered "at-risk".
+The Athletic Director will contact the head coach and the parent/guardian to inform them of the status of the student-athlete. - g.
+A student who is failing two classes will be declared ineligible immediately.
 A student-athlete who is declared ineligible may not practice or participate in any event.
 In addition, they may not dress for any game but may be on the sideline.
 The student will be ineligible for one week until the next weekly grade check.
-At that time, the academic progress of the student-athlete will be re-evaluated.
+At that time, the academic progress of the student-athlete will be re-evaluated. - h.
+A student who does not meet the academic standards stated in (g) at the end of a school year will be declared ineligible at the beginning of the next school year.
+They will remain ineligible until they are ruled eligible by the athletic director.